elevien/age_structure_evolution/README.md

-# Code to accompany the manuscript ""
+# Code to accompany the manuscript "Evolutionary dynamics in non-Markovian models of microbial populations"

-## Organization of this repository

-* ``notebooks`` This folder contains various python notebooks which provide examples of our code and reproduce figures in the paper
+The root folder contains various python notebooks which provide examples of our code and reproduce figures in the paper.
+These include

+* ``examples.ipynb`` Examples illustrating usage of simulation code

+* ``scripts`` This folder contains some scripts to reproduce figures in the paper.
+I am in the process of moving this code to python notebooks discussed above.
-  * ``notebooks/examples`` Some examples
+  * ``scripts/generate_fixation_data.py``

+* ``sims`` This is where the actualy algorithms to run the simulations are.
-* ``evolutionary_dynamics.py`` This file contains the actual simulation code
+  * ``sims/evolutionary_dynamics.py`` This file contains the actual simulation code

-* ``models.py`` Here we define various models, each specified by a divde function which can be used as input to the simulation functions in ``evolutionary_dynamics.py``.
+  * ``sims/models.py`` Here we define various models, each specified by a divde function which can be used as input to the simulation functions in ``evolutionary_dynamics.py``.